NativeScript/docs-v7/docs/tooling/debugging/debugging.md

 * `--emulator` - Specifies that you want to debug the app in an emulator.
 * `--timeout` - Sets the number of seconds that the NativeScript CLI will wait for the debugger to boot.
 If not set, the default timeout is 90 seconds.
 * `--no-watch` - If set, changes in your code will not be livesynced.
-* `--clean` - If set, forces rebuilding the native application.
+* `--clean` - If set forces rebuilding the native application.
+* `--bundle` - Provides debugging functionality for Webpack bundled applications.

 ### iOS specific options
-* `--inspector` - flag to use the embedded Webkit Web Inspector debugger (default is Chrome DevTools)
+* `--inspector` - Flag to use the embedded Webkit Web Inspector debugger (default is Chrome DevTools).
-* `--chrome` - Deprecated (now default).
-Allows debugging in Chrome Developer Tools.
-If set, Safari Web Inspector is not started and debugging is attached to Chrome Developer Tools.

 For more information about Android debugging, run any of the following commands: